 The FPA programming adapter can be used with the KEIL uVision software for debugging.
 When the FPA Gang adapter is used, then the only one target connected to slot # 1 can be used for debugging.

 FPA- adapter setup with Keil software (Uv2 or Uv3 version)

 Step 1:

+'''

-Copy and paste following dll files ccFPAhil.dll ccfpaUv2.dll to location C:\Keil\C51\BIN and add one line
+Copy and paste following dll files ccFPAhil.dll ccfpaUv2.dll to location C:\Keil\C51\BIN

+'''

 Step 2: